University of Georgia

 Visited my grandmother in India and traveled to Thailand

-Duke trains it's residents to think broadly about each and every patient by giving the residents the autonomy they need to learn with back up when needed.
+Duke trains residents to think broadly about each and every patient by giving the residents the autonomy they need to learn with back up when needed.

 Reflections on the Duke Program

 What were you looking for in a residency program?

 First and foremost I wanted a program that I knew would prepare me for my first day as an attending no matter what field I end up in.
 Apart from that, I wanted to train somewhere with multiple types of hospitals (VA, community) so that I could see different systems.

 What are the strengths of the Duke program?

 To me, Duke trains it's residents to think broadly about each and every patient by giving the residents the autonomy they need to learn with back up when needed.
 On every team I've been on thus far, each member was able to teach me something to become a better physician for my patients because each attending and resident has a unique research or teaching experience that shapes their view on medicine.

 What are your observations about the relationships between faculty and house staff?